rogorido/sistercities/sistercities.md

 ## Faceting a graph

-Previously we plotted the percentage of type of countries using  [xxxx].
-But what if we would to look at the same data per country?
-This can easily be done in ggplot using `facet_wrap()`.
+But imagine that we would like to look at the same data but represented separately per country.
+For doing this ggplot2 has powerful possibilities, which are labelled with the name *facetting*.
+The most simple function in ggplot2 for achieving facetting is  `facet_wrap()`, but you also can take `facet_grid()` (see [here](http://ggplot2.tidyverse.org/reference/facet_grid.html) the doc).

 As you remember in the previous step we stored the scatterplot in a variable `p1` (for *plot1*).
 This is a very useful feature of ggplot, then it enables us to reuse the graph adding other layers. [atención: esto hay que ponerlo antes]